DAIRY COW OWNERSHIP WITHOUT THE MORNING MILKING- YES PLEASE

 JFRs Sovereign Acres PMA

-Rotationally grazed A2A2 Brown Swiss dairy herd share, grass-fed bison, pasture raised beef, eggs available for members.
-LISTED with the Raw Milk Institute since 2021, members of Weston A Price, and Farm to Consumer Legal Defense Fund.
+Members have access to: rotational grazed A2A2 Brown Swiss dairy herd share, grass-fed bison, pasture raised beef, eggs.
+LISTED with the Raw Milk Institute since 2021, members Weston A Price, Regenerative Farmers of America, and FTCLDF.
 Email for info.

 Comments Box SVG iconsUsed for the like, share, comment, and reaction icons